Abhitulya/induction_task/README.md

 ## AI vs Real Classification:

 I tried several pre-trained models like VGG16, EfficientNetB2, MobileNetV2, ResNet50, etc. but none of them gave good test data accuracy in the competition.
 All of them fall in the category of 45% to 70% score in the competition.
 Then I tried basic and smaller CNNs and they gave an accuracy of 80 - 85.
-The best score was surprisingly given by a basic 3-dense layer model (falling from 92 to 98.135 in 1st competition and to 59% in 2nd competition)
+The best score was surprisingly given by a basic 3-dense layer model (falling from 92 to 98.135 in 1st competition and to 59% in 2nd competition).
+One of the explanations for its good accuracy against larger pre-trained models could be that dataset is not sufficient enough for transfer learning to happen.

 ## Simple GAN implementation: